darthfantastic/homelab/README.md

 # homelab
-My attempt at infrastructure as code for my homely setup
+My attempt at infrastructure as code for my homelab setup